Maithili/SpatioTemporalObjectTracking/README.md

 A processed version of the [HOMER dataset](https://github.com/GT-RAIL/rail_tasksim/tree/homer/routines) used for the results is present in the `data/` directory of this repository, and can be used directly with the model using the above commands.
-In order to use a different dataset generated using HOMER, first copy the dataset into `data/` directory, and then run `prepRoutines.sh` to run the necessary pre-processing.
+In order to use a different dataset generated using HOMER, first copy the dataset into `data/` directory, and then run `helpers/reader.py` with appropriate arguments to run the necessary pre-processing.
 This needs to be done only once.

 If you're curious about the code itself:
 - The model and it's helper functions can be found in `GraphTranslatorModule.py`